rossberg/camp/README.txt

 * When the Library is open already, you can Shift-click on the Library toggle button to manually switch sides.

-* The window can be resized vertically only when the Playlist pane is open, and horizontally when the Library pane is open.
-Opening the library pane forces the Playlist open as well.

 * Generally, a right-click into most areas of the window will open a nifty context menu.